|

 I. Design of Optimal Helium Refrigeration and Liquefaction Systems

-Dr. Venkata “Rao” Ganni and his colleagues at JLab.
+Instructor: Dr. Venkata “Rao” Ganni and his colleagues at JLab.

 Details: They have extensive experience and background in the design concepts and practical operation of the helium cryogenic systems.
 This course is an attempt to provide the fundamentals for the design of an optimal system using “Simplified Concepts and Practical Viewpoints” and operation of the existing systems at the optimal conditions.